-Expats should keep in mind that ABN AMRO is the only bank in the Netherlands that has detailed information in English.
+Expats should keep in mind that ABN AMRO and bunq are the only banks in the Netherlands that have detailed information in English.

 Once you have selected your bank you should check out the details of the accounts offered to see whether they suit your needs and requirements.